richburroughs/dojo201904/dojo.md

 #Don't experiment on things you know are broken

+^Make them resilient first
+This relates to what Michael was talking about with everything being on fire

 ---

 #Game Days

 ^Team gets together to run experiments
-^People across disciplines
+People across disciplines
-^This is how we broaden our mental models
+This is how we broaden our mental models
-^Looking at how the system works vs what's on the white board ^Ross mentioned yesterday openness, collaboration and fun ^Onboarding
+Looking at how the system works vs what's on the white board Ross mentioned yesterday openness, collaboration and fun Onboarding

 ---